zowe/zowe.github.io/index.md

 <div class="section1col1">
 <p>
-Zowe is an open source project created to host technologies that benefit the Z platform from all members of the Z community (Integrated Software Vendors, System Integrators and z/OS consumers).
+Zowe is an integrated and extensible open source framework for z/OS.
 Zowe, like Mac OS or Windows, comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
 </p>

 <p>